 What Is Missing in Your Risk Analysis?

 The least used and most often improperly used analysis by Technical Traders and Retail Traders is Risk Analysis.
-All too often, traders are choosing high risk stock picks without realizing it.
-See candlestick chart example below.
+All too often, traders are choosing high-risk stock picks without realizing it.
+See the candlestick chart example below.

 This analysis is NOT using percentages, but rather using the technical patterns within the chart in order to do the following:

-- Find the lowest Risk trade from a group of potential stock picks.
+- Finding the lowest-risk trade from a group of potential stock picks.

-- Determine Risk vs. Run Gain Profit Potential BEFORE placing an order.
+- Determining Risk vs. Run Gain Profit Potential BEFORE placing an order.

 - Selecting the strongest stock picks based on Risk Analysis, which reveals weaknesses that do not show up in Candlestick Patterns or MACD Patterns.

-First of all, stock Stop Losses should NEVER be calculated as a Percentage Stop Loss.
-This is an ancient, out-of-date method that is the main reason why so many Retail Traders believe that Stop Losses do not work.
+First of all, stock Stop Losses should NEVER be calculated as Percentage Stop Losses.
+This is an ancient and out-of-date method that is the main reason why so many Retail Traders believe that Stop Losses do not work.

 Explorations Beyond the Basics